krgross/st512-course-notes/docs/05-FactorialExperiments.md

 ### Example with a significant interaction

-Here's a second example of a $a \times b$ factorial design where the interaction is significant (based off of exercise 15.24 in Ott \& Longnecker):  An experiment was performed to compare the effect of soil pH and calcium additives on trunk diameters of orange trees.
+Here's a second example of a $a \times b$ factorial design where the interaction is significant (based off of exercise 15.24 in @ott2015introduction):  An experiment was performed to compare the effect of soil pH and calcium additives on trunk diameters of orange trees.
 36 trees were selected at random from an orange grove.
 Experimental treatments were arranged in a factorial design, with 4 levels of soil pH and 3 levels of calcium supplement.
 Treatment combinations were assigned to trees at random in a balanced CRD, with three trees per treatment combination.

 <!-- The data are: -->
 <!-- \begin{center} -->